hermestrimegiste/preventisecurity/README.md

 4.  **Configure Environment:**
     * Copy the example environment file: `cp .env.example .env`
     * Set your database credentials in `.env` (ensure it points to your PostgreSQL/MySQL server).
+    * Copy the example environment file to  `.env.testing` (ensure it points to your PostgreSQL/MySQL server).
     * Generate the application key: `php artisan key:generate`

 5.  **Run Migrations and Seed Data:**
     ```bash
     php artisan migrate --seed
+    php artisan migrate:fresh --seed --env=testing

     ```
     *(The seed script creates demo organizations and test users for immediate validation of multi-tenancy).*